 General cashback and rewards cards are a great tool for simplifying and magnifying your savings.
 Use these and you won’t have to worry about leaving savings at the pump or in line at the grocery store.

 Branded gas credit cards like the Shell Drive for Five® and BP Visa® Credit Card are usually rebate cards.
 With these, you’ll save anywhere from 5 cents to 25 cents per gallon of gas you buy at that particular retailer.
 However, branded cards don’t offer rewards on purchases at other gas retailers.

 What to know about branded gas rebate credit cards:

 - Not all gas rebate cards are part of a network like Visa or Mastercard.
 Shell’s Drive for Five® credit card is a non-network rebate card that will earn you five cents off per gallon at Shell, but it can’t be used for purchases anywhere else.

 - Gas credit cards in a network offer extra rewards, but still exclude purchases at other gas retailers.
-If you have a BP Visa® Credit Card, you’ll earn five cents off per gallon for every $100 spent on purchases outside of BP everywhere Visa credit cards are accepted, but won’t get any savings if you buy gas at a non-BP gas station.
+If you have a BP Visa® Credit Card, you’ll earn five cents off per gallon for every $100 spent on non-gas purchases where Visa credit cards are accepted, but no rewards on purchases at non-BP gas stations.

 - Rebates expire, usually after 12 months.
 Because of this, it’s difficult to accrue enough rewards to redeem them for a large amount of “free” gas.